laanwj/etna_viv/doc/isa.md

 - All GC chips (at least the ones I've encountered, which are up to gc2000) have the same basic shader ISA.

+- Register t0 in PS is hardwired to the position.
+Assigning to this register usually causes the fragment not to be rendered (I suspect is this used for `gl_FragDepth` out).